 Gliding around on a frozen pond or joining a game of hockey at the local rink is about as Minnesotan as it gets.
 Most indoor rinks offer skate rentals during open ice time – check with a rink near you for details.
 If you’re looking to enjoy outdoor skating, the Minneapolis Park and Recreation Board offers free loaner skates at all of their outdoor rink locations, and Maple Grove has skate rentals at their Central Park Loop.

 Snowshoeing is a great way to enjoy the peace and quiet of a winter day.
-Snowshoes are available for rent at Fort Snelling and many other state parks, many Three Rivers Park District parks and nature centers, t the Columbia Golf Course and Hiawatha Golf Course through the Minneapolis Park and Recreation Board, and at Lebanon Hills Regional Park through Dakota County Parks.
+Snowshoes are available for rent at Fort Snelling and many other state parks, many Three Rivers Park District parks and nature centers, the Columbia Golf Course and Hiawatha Golf Course through the Minneapolis Park and Recreation Board, the University of Minnesota Landscape Arboretum, and at Lebanon Hills Regional Park through Dakota County Parks.
 Or you can rent snowshoe to explore wherever you want from Hoigaards, the REI in Bloomington, or the University of Minnesota Center for Outdoor Adventure.

 Fat biking has been one of the fastest growing winter sports in recent years.
 But since fat bikes are quite an investment, renting before you consider buying is a great option.
 Check with your local bike shop to see if they offer rentals or demos, and keep an eye on events offered at local parks and trailheads.
 They occasionally hold demo days where manufacturers have bikes onsite to try.
 You can also rent fat bikes through the University of Minnesota Center for Outdoor Adventure.